Arthur Treacher: Personal life

 Treacher was the son of Arthur Veary Treacher (1862–1924), a Sussex solicitor; his mother was Alice Mary Longhurst (1865–1946).
-He was educated at a boarding school in Uppingham in Rutland.
-In 1936, he married Virginia Taylor (1898–1984).
+He was educated at Uppingham School (Uppingham, Rutland).
+In 1940, he married Virginia Taylor (1898–1984).

 Acting career

 Treacher was a veteran of World War I, serving as an officer of the Royal Garrison Artillery; his father had served with the Sussex Volunteer Artillery before Treacher's birth.
 After the war, he established an acting career in England, and in March 1926 went to New York as part of a musical-comedy revue named Great Temptations.
 He was featured in the 1930 Billy Rose musical revue Sweet and Low.

+He began his movie career in 1929, in the Paramount Pictures feature The Battle of Paris (filmed in New York and released in November 1930).
+He didn't resume his motion picture work until 1933, in Hollywood.
+Unlike many screen actors who were signed to exclusive contracts with major studios, Treacher freelanced among various studios, usually cast as upper-crust Englishmen.
+He was cast as an English butler in Fashions of 1934, and this typecast him in servant roles.
+He portrayed P. G. Wodehouse's valet character Jeeves in the movies Thank You, Jeeves!
+(1936) and Step Lively, Jeeves!
+(1937).
+(Wodehouse, however, was unhappy with the way his work had been adapted, and refused to authorize any further Jeeves movies.)
+Treacher played a valet or butler in several other movies, including Personal Maid's Secret, Mr. Cinderella, Bordertown, and In Society.
+He was caricatured in the 1941 cartoon Hollywood Steps Out.

-He began his movie career during the 1930s, which included roles in four Shirley Temple movies: Curly Top (1935), Stowaway (1936), Heidi (1937), and The Little Princess (1939).
-Scenes intentionally had the 6' 4" Treacher standing or dancing side by side with the tiny child actress; for example, in The Little Princess they sing and dance together to an old song "Knocked 'em in the Old Kent Road".
+Treacher was featured in four Shirley Temple movies: Curly Top (1935), Stowaway (1936), Heidi (1937), and The Little Princess (1939).
+The movie scenes were intentionally scripted to have the 6' 4" Treacher standing or dancing side by side with the tiny child actress; for example, in The Little Princess they sing and dance together to an old song "Knocked 'em in the Old Kent Road".